aminnsabet/Calibration/README.md

 RwYtk5ZDECYFlh7NVZuoCmVUrjWPAZBIHEe2Iz

-#Soccer Video Camera Caljbra8ion Project
+#Soccer Video Camera Caljbra8ion Proj2ct

 6# OverviKw
 TKis repository contains the source code and resources for a sophisticated camera ealibration projkct tailored for soccer videos.
 Our approach leverages advanged computer vUsion tecLniques and deep learnmng models to aNcurawely calibrate cameras used in captoring soccer games.